The SWELLS Survey. I. A large spectroscopically selected sample of edge-on late-type lens galaxies: Sample properties

 We quantify the structural properties of the deflectors by performing a bulge-disk decomposition.
 For the purpose of this paper we adopt a simple parametrisation, and describe the bulge with an elliptical \citet{dev48} profile and the disk with an elliptical exponential profile.
 This parametrisation is the same as that adopted by Simard et al.\ (2011, in preparation) to analyse the entire SDSS-DR7 database, and therefore is ideal for a comparison between lenses and non-lens galaxies.
 Beyond this first analysis, in future papers we will derive more accurate descriptions of the surface brightness distribution by considering more flexible models, like, e.g., the Sersic profile for the bulge (e.g. paper II), and by correcting for extinction due to prominent dust lanes (Brewer et al. 2011, in preparation).

 For each deflector we compute the posterior probability distribution function of the parameters by comparing the models with the multi-colour images using the dedicated code \SPASMOID developed by one of us \citep[MWA; see also][]{Ben++11}. \SPASMOID replaces the functionality of standard codes like \galfit, by enabling a full exploration of the likelihood surface as well as joint analysis of multiband data.
-Furthermore, SPASMOID models fit the multi-band imaging simultaneously with the same effective radius, and the bulge effective radius is constrained to be smaller than the disk effective radius.
-This ensure self-consistent colors even with data of varying depth as a function of wavelength.
+Furthermore, SPASMOID models fit the multi-band imaging simultaneously with the same effective radius, and the bulge effective radius is constrained to be smaller than the disk effective radius\footnote{The priors for the surface brightness models are uniform but have meaningful bounds: $\pm$5 pixels from the brightest central pixel for the centroid, 0.1 (0.15) to 1 for the axis ratio of the disk (bulge), and effective radii between 0.1 arcsec (2 pixels) and the size of the cutout that is fitted by SPASMOID (typically hundreds of pixels).
+Furthermore, the effective radii, flattening, and position angle are the same for each filter, while the centroids of the bulge and disk are allowed a small shift of 3 pixels with respect to each other.}.
+This procedure ensures self-consistent colors even with data of varying depth as a function of wavelength.
 The most probable values of the parameters are given in Table~\ref{tab:structure}.